GothenburgBitFactory/tw.org/content/docs/udas.md

 ## Example: size

 Now suppose you are developing software in an Agile environment.
-You may wish to have a `size` attribute that may contain a fixed set of values, such as
+You may wish to have a `size` attribute that may contain a fixed set of values, such as "large", "medium" or "small".
-\"large\", \"medium\" or \"small\".
 This is achieved using an additional configuration setting:

     $ task config uda.size.type string
     $ task config uda.size.label Size
     $ task config uda.size.values large,medium,small

-Now if you attempt to store a value such as \"tiny\", taskwarrior will disallow it.
+Now if you attempt to store a value such as "tiny", taskwarrior will disallow it.

 ## Default Values